 How do I use Party or Signee variables in my automation?

-Another possible use of the variables is to automatically display the names of both Signees in the new draft's title.
+- Another possible use of the variables is to automatically display the names of both Signees in the new draft's title.

-If you want to use a variable from any editable field in your document, make sure the editable field contains an email address.
-If the editable field includes a name or any other contact detail instead, that will not be sufficient to identify the collaborator:
+If you want to use a variable from any Data field in your document, make sure the Data field contains an email address.
+If the Data field includes a name or any other contact detail instead, that will not be sufficient to identify the collaborator:

 You can add as many collaborators as you need and select their permissions individually: